Best Pregnancy Safe Self Tanner (Updated 2026 Guide)

 Is self tanner safe during pregnancy?

-What ingredients should I avoid in self tanner?
+What ingredients should I avoid in self tanner during pregnancy?

 Can you get a spray tan during pregnancy?

-Which self tanners can you use during pregnancy?
+Which self tanner brands are safest during pregnancy?

 What is the golden rule for every pregnant woman?